Krylov complexity in quantum field theory, and beyond: Temperature and UV-cutoff dependence of Lanczos coefficients

 The integrable periodic $XY$ spin chain \bea H=\sum_{i=1}^N (1+\gamma) S_i^x S_{i+1}^x+(1-\gamma)S_i^y S_{i+1}^y - h\, S_i^z \eea is solvable through the Jordan-Wigner transform and the two-point function at finite temperature \bea C(t)=\langle S^z (t) S^z(0)\rangle^W_\beta={\rm Tr} (e^{-\beta H/2}S^z (t) e^{-\beta H/2}S^z) \eea is known explicitly, see Appendix \ref{app:spinchain}.
 We are interested in the thermodynamic limit of infinite $N$ and start with the case of isotropic XY model with $\gamma=h=0$, in which case \bea C(\tau)={1\over 4\pi^2}\left(\int_{-1}^1 {dc\over \sqrt{1-c^2}}{\cosh(c\, \tau)\over \cosh(c\, \beta/2)}\right)^2. \eea Calculating $b_n$ numerically, for different values of $\beta$ reveals the following behavior.
 Initially Lanczos coefficients grow linearly as $b_n \approx \pi n /\beta$, and then saturate at some universal value $b_n\approx 1$, see Fig.~\ref{fig:XYi}.
 Clearly, initial region of linear growth increases for larger $\beta$.
 This has the following interpretation, at small temperatures the isotropic XY model becomes the free fermion CFT, hence Lanczos coefficients exhibit universal vanilla CFT behavior \eqref{asympt}.
 For large $n$, when $b_n$ (which have dimension of energy) become of the order of UV-cutoff (which is of order one in our case), the universal QFT behavior is substituted by the true asymptotic behavior reflecting the dynamics of the lattice model.
 Since the isotropic XY model is free, Lanczos coefficients saturate at a fixed value, in full agreement with the previous observations that the asymptotic of $b_n$ is a probe of chaos (or lack thereof).

-The main takeaway here is that to probe chaos of the underlying lattice model, one should consider true asymptotic behavior of $b_n$ which is controlled by UV-cutoff physics.
-In the QFT models with an infinite cutoff, such as conformal field theories, the true asymptote is not accessible, giving way to essentially universal vanilla behavior (of one or two linearly growing branches of $b_n$).
+The main takeaway here is that to probe chaos, one should consider true asymptotic behavior of $b_n$ which is controlled by UV-cutoff physics.
+In the QFT models with an infinite cutoff, such as conformal field theories, the true asymptote is not accessible, giving way to the essentially universal vanilla behavior (of one or two linearly growing branches of $b_n$).